 I have an 11 year old miniature Poodle, sometime last month, or the month before last the dog started peeing in front of the front door and in the formal living room.
 The front foyer is stone, the formal living room is wood.
+She has a doggie door which she has used for more than a year without fail.

 I have a Llapso Poo and a Tibetan Terrier both of whom I have had for four years.
 About 6 months ago both dogs started peeing in the house when we aren't home.
 It doesn't happen all the time, but has become quite annoying.
 Note: they have a doggie door that they use some of the time.